microsoft/react-native-windows-samples/website/blog/2021-08-05-win32component.md

 </Extensions>
 ```

-The `Executable` attribute specifies the path of the classic Windows process inside the package.
+The `Executable` attribute specifies the path of the classic Win32 process inside the package.
 By default, the WAP project puts all the build outputs inside a folder with the same name of the project.
-As such, our classic Windows app will be available at the path `RegistryApp\RegistryApp.exe`.
+As such, our classic Win32 app will be available at the path `RegistryApp\RegistryApp.exe`.
 To make this extension working, you will have also to declare the `desktop` namespace at the top, since it isn't included by default:

 ```xml